mwilliamson/whack/README.md

     whack install git+https://github.com/mwilliamson/whack-package-nginx.git \
         -p nginx_version=1.2.6 ~/apps/nginx

-Where possible, the build of each application will be relocatable.
 On the first installation, the application is compiled and copied to the target directory.
 On subsequent installations, a cached version of the application is copied to the target directory.